What is Caput Succedaneum?

 While there is no formal test used to diagnose this condition, a physician just needs to perform a physical examination or ultrasound to assess the infant’s symptoms and make a formal diagnosis.

-Caput Succedaneum vs. Infant Cephalohematoma
+What is the Difference Between Caput Succedaneum vs. Infant Cephalohematoma?

 Infant Cephalohematoma is a condition that causes a pool of blood to form between the periosteum of an infant’s skull bone and the bone itself.
 Because cephalohematomas develop internally, their symptoms often go unnoticed.
 Although caused by similar circumstances (prolonged delivery or instrumental delivery), infants with cephalohematoma will not experience symptoms until 24 to 48 hours after delivery.